Meet Breast Cancer Survivor and Creator: Jessica Shephard

 Q: How did you make the decision to share your own cancer history with your followers?
 What response have you seen from your followers?

 I know that sharing my journey will help other newly diagnosed women.
-As a survivor-creator, I want to be that hope on the other side of this long and exhausting journey.
+I want to be that hope on the other side of this long and exhausting journey.
 My goal is for them to know that there’s another young Mom with kids, a career, and Husband who is going through the exact same thing.
 The response is always encouraging and I honestly can’t think of one instance where there was a negative response.

 Q: What’s one thing you would like everyone to learn and become aware of during Breast Cancer Awareness month?